 We bought her from a small dealer who listed his vans on eBay.

 We went to his yard to view the van.
 As well as eBay, he was also listing the van on his own website.

 Initially, we felt a little apprehensive but he made us feel very comfortable.
 It turned out that he bought caravans from larger dealerships, that were being part exchanged for newer models.
 He was essentially buying up really well maintained vehicles, with all of the relevant paperwork etc, then could sell them on relatively cheaply, whilst still making a modest profit.

 He had all the paperwork for Dolly 3 and we even did a CRiS check whilst we were there.

 A CRiS check can not only identify a stolen caravan but also whether there are any outstanding HP payments.

 It’s always worth checking that the details of the CRiS registration document match when buying a used caravan.

 It’s worth being suspicious of a post 1992 UK caravan, without an obvious CRiS identification.
-Unfortunately a full CRiS check isn’t possible for caravans pre-dating 1992, so be sure that the seller can provide you with enough evidence that they are the legitimate owner; particularly if the caravan has no chassis plate.
+Unfortunately a full CRiS check isn’t possible for caravans pre-dating 199.
+Be sure that the seller can provide you with enough evidence that they are the legitimate owner; particularly if the caravan has no chassis plate.

-Another thing to mention, before jumping in and making a purchase is — does my driving licence allow me to tow a caravan?
+Another thing to mention, before jumping in and making a purchase; does my driving licence allow me to tow a caravan?